 To support the food drive, community members are asked to leave non-perishable food items in a plastic or paper bag near their mailbox by 8 a.m. the morning of the drive.

 Letter carriers assisted by volunteers will pick up the items and return them to the parking lot behind Great Scot on W. Main Cross beginning at 9 a.m. through 6 p.m. where they will be sorted.

-The food will be processed for safety by West Ohio Food Bank and then returned to the food pantries in Hancock County including CHOPIN Hall, Lutheran Social Services, City Mission and Salvation Army.
+Food collected during the food drive will be processed for safety by West Ohio Food Bank and then returned to the food pantries in Hancock County including CHOPIN Hall, City Mission and Salvation Army.